mudasobwa/mudasobwa.github.io/_posts/2025-03-09-long-lived-stateful-process.md

 ---
 layout: post
-title: "Long-lived Process and state recovery after crashes"
+title: "Long-lived Process and State Recovery After Crashes"
 description: ""
 category: hacking
 tags:
   - elixir
 ---

 When talking about erlang/elixir, people usually come up with three main associations: lightweight processes, an actor model, and fault tolerance.
 Erlang made it possible to run hundreds of thousands (with fine—tuning of a virtual machine, millions) of “processes” (what were later called greentreads, and even later goroutines)—almost forty years ago.
-Joe Armstrong, in his dissertation, half-jokingly characterized language through the catachresis of everything is a process.
-With the actor model, of course, this is a direct influence of Alan Kay and his ideas about everything is an object (sending messages to each other).
+Joe Armstrong, in his dissertation, half-jokingly characterized language through the catachresis of _everything is a process_.
+With the actor model, of course, this is a direct influence of Alan Kay and his ideas about _everything is an object_ (sending _messages_ to each other).

 ![Phoenix From Ashes](/img/phoenix-from-ashes.jpg)